glouw/weaver/README.md

 *A Windows 10 release is available.*

-Othwerwise if you are on Unix, use your package manager to install the development packages for:
+Otherwise if you are on Unix, use your package manager to install the development packages for:

     SDL2